 With individual rooms dedicated to sushi and cheese, Traiteur at Park Hyatt Dubai is one brunch venue not to miss.

 Think of Traiteur as more of a sharing-style lunch spot, where seafood rules supreme – there’s even a station dedicated entirely to ceviche.

 After you’ve finished up at this waterfront location, you can play a few rounds at the Dubai Creek Golf and Yacht Club next door.

-A spacious garden terrace with views out to the Arabian Gulf awaits you at Brasserie 2.0, located in Le Royal Meridien Beach Resort.
+A spacious garden terrace with views out to the Gulf awaits you at Brasserie 2.0, located in Le Royal Meridien Beach Resort.

 From fresh-caught seafood to paella carts, there’s plenty of dining options to choose from.
 World-class cocktails and a live band round out an incredible spot to enjoy with friends or family.

 If you’d prefer a brunch option with a focus on Peruvian-inspired cuisine, COYA at The Four Seasons is a must.